akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 As I've written about already, observability engineering and security monitoring are converging.
 Observability for AI agents is going to be huge.

-Agent identity and orchestration is the obvious next steps, but who knows what shape.
+[Agent identity](https://techcommunity.microsoft.com/blog/microsoft-entra-blog/the-future-of-ai-agents%E2%80%94and-why-oauth-must-evolve/3827391) and agent orchestration are the obvious next steps, but who knows what shape.
+Kubernetes changed the game for container orchestration, it'll be interesting to see if what emerges for AI orchestration.

 This a bit of an abrupt sign off, but as long as we are vigilent and observant of all the indicators all around us, I think we can navigate this space.
 In the future, I'm going to try and focus future posts on the concepts and ideas, rather than technical execution.